preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 + **Enable mention**: If it should be possible to use mentions in comments on this page or in this page type, select this option.
 See below for an example.
 + **Allow social reactions**: Can be available if settings allow it.
 If it should be possible to to use social reactions in this block, select this option.
 The same social reactions functionality as in Teams can be used.
 The tenant feature "Social reactions" must be activated for this option to be available.
 + **Allow Likes**: If it should be able to like a comment, select this option.
 If the tenant feature "Social reactions" is activated, the "Allow social reactions" option replaces this option.
 Then social reactions is used instead of likes.
-+ **Allow Share**: If it should be possible to share a comment, select this option - meaning the possibility to send a comment to another user by e-mail.
++ **Allow Share**: If it should be possible to share a comment, select this option - meaning the possibility to send a comment to another user by email.
 + **Sorting**: Here you choose how to sort the comments; older first or newer first.
 + **Paging size**: Add a number (1-99) to set the number of items (comments) that should be displayed on each “page” of the list.